Program Contact: John Greenleaf 203-582-5018

 1

-Includes any CER elective or a 200-level or higher MER, IER, SER, MA, BIO or CHE course with program director approval.
+Includes any CER elective or an MER, IER, SER, MA, BIO or CHE course at 200 level or higher with program director approval.

 Student Outcomes